Simulation Model Calibration with Dynamic Stratification and Adaptive Sampling: EXPERIMENTAL RESULTS

 Figure~\ref{fig:JoS_mean_CI_stratification_vs_no_stratification} compares how the expected progress varies during optimization for the no stratification case (\textit{NS}) and the solvers with dynamic stratification all under ASTRO-DF optimization algorithm.
-The \emph{progress curves} generated in Figure~\ref{fig:JoS_mean_CI_stratification_vs_no_stratification} are averages of post-processed objective function estimates at the solutions produced in intermediate budget values by each run of the algorithm, which follows the standard way of comparing solvers~\citep{eckman2023diagnostic}.
-The main advantage of using the proposed stratified adaptive methods is significant improvement in performance initially to reach better solutions.
+The main advantage of using the proposed stratified adaptive methods is a significant improvement in performance initially to reach better solutions.
 All of the three proposed approaches provide comparable results. \textit{BT} and \textit{ConV-R} exhibit more similar performance, which is interesting given that \textit{ConV-R} uses only one variable at a time for stratification.
 Another observation is that they both reach better solutions compared to \textit{ConV-S}, which is expected as \textit{ConV-S} builds the stratification structure with a small sample of noisy simulated data.
 The second advantage is depicted by Figures~\ref{fig:JoS_CI_area_a},~\ref{fig:JoS_CI_area_b}, and~\ref{fig:JoS_CI_area_c} where the 95$\%$ CI widths of \textit{BT}, \textit{ConV-R}, and \textit{ConV-S} are smaller, indicating reduced variability or uncertainty (risk) in the performance of the optimization algorithm.

+Figure~\ref{fig:JoS_ws_bp} compares the performance of BT and ConV against the global search algorithms (BO, SA, and RS) and the not-stratified version of the adaptive local solver (NS).
+The stratification methods show much lower variability.
+Although the mean calibrated parameter values for BT and ConV are similar, BT exhibits more variability (larger interquartile range).

 Recall that \textit{ConV-R} and \textit{ConV-S} dynamically identify the best concomitant variable throughout iterations.
 Table~\ref{tab:variable_freq} summarizes the mean frequency with which a concomitant variable is chosen for the baseline case $\theta_0 = 0.1, \Delta_0 = 0.08$, and $\lambda_0 = 80$.
 For \textit{ConV-R}, TI and its squared transformation are often picked for stratification.
 In the literature, the wake decay coefficient has been shown to correlate well with TI \citep{barthelmie2015role,duc2019local,pena2016application}.
 Thus, consistently choosing TI by the algorithm indicates that it is aptly choosing the best stratification variable.
 In \textit{ConV-S}, the mean of the squared simulated power at each turbine is chosen almost every time.
 The loss function is mathematically more correlated with ${\hat{{h}}}^2(\theta_k,X)$ than any other variable.
 Hence, choosing it consistently again indicates that the proposed method can determine the best stratification variable.